Skip nav to main content.

 Refinancing lets you move from a 30-year loan to a 15-year loan to pay off your home faster, or extend to a longer term to reduce your current monthly obligation.
 Neither is possible with a home equity loan alone.

-You want to access a large amount of cash (cash-out refinance)
+You want to access a large amount of cash through a cash-out refinance

 A cash-out refinance lets you borrow against your equity while also resetting your mortgage.
 This can be a good fit for major expenses like large home renovations or significant financial goals where you need a substantial sum and are comfortable accepting today’s market rate on your full mortgage balance.

-If your home has appreciated and you now hold more than 20% equity, a refinance can help remove PMI from your payment structure, saving you money every month going forward.
+If your home has appreciated and you now hold more than 20% equity, a refinance can help remove private mortgage insurance from your payment structure, saving you money every month going forward.

-Today’s mortgage rates are lower than your current rate, or you need to adjust your loan term, remove PMI, or access a large lump sum and are comfortable with your primary mortgage resetting to current rates.
+Today’s mortgage rates are lower than your current rate, or you need to adjust your loan term, remove private mortgage insurance, or access a large lump sum and are comfortable with your primary mortgage resetting to current rates.

 People Driven Credit Union was recognized as a 2026 MemberXP Best of the Best Award winner for mortgage loan experience.
 Connect with Mortgage Loan Officer Michelle Dzon at 616-301-1714 or connect online to discuss your refinance options.